 How will I know when a hearing is coming up?

 The Tribunal will send a letter and a hearing notice to you, your allied person, and the mental health service, telling you the time and place of your hearing.
 The treating psychiatrist is asked to write a report, and to make sure that you have had an opportunity to view the report and understand what is said in the report before the hearing.
-You may write down your views about your ITO and what is said in the doctor’s report, and send it to the Tribunal or give it to the Tribunal panel at the hearing.
+You may write down your views about your TA and what is said in the doctor’s report, and send it to the Tribunal or give it to the Tribunal panel at the hearing.

 What if I can’t attend the hearing?